-PEH 491.
-INDEPENDENT STUDY

 PEH 499.

-RESEARCH IN PHYSICAL EDUCATION AND HEALTH 1-4 sh
+RESEARCH IN PHYSICAL EDUCATION AND HEALTH

 Independent research project supervised by faculty mentor.

 Health Education Courses

 HED 111.
 CONTEMPORARY WELLNESS ISSUES

 Students will study selected topics in personal wellness.
 Topics may include nutrition and weight management, exercise for health and wellness, psychosocial aspects of health and wellness and the effects of alcohol and other drugs.
 Students will examine current issues pertaining to personal choices and well-being.
 This course meets half-semester and satisfies first-year core requirements.
 Offered fall and spring.